AyushK101/chat-app/README.md

 ## 🏁 Future Improvements

-Rate Limiting and Throttling
+- Rate Limiting and Throttling
+-

-User Presence Detection
+- User Presence Detection
+-

-Horizontal Scaling with Kubernetes
+- Horizontal Scaling with Kubernetes
+-

-HA Redis Setup (Redis Sentinel or Cluster)
+- HA Redis Setup (Redis Sentinel or Cluster)

-Sticky Session using IP hash or cookie
+- FUTURE SCOPE NGINX with Sticky Sessions:
+  - Routes users consistently to the same backend server (important for WebSocket state).
+  - Configured using ip_hash in nginx.conf.

 <!--